Fragging Soft Corals: Green Sinularia

 Notice, she immediately places the frag into the small container with tank water.
 The coral polyps will retract and the frag will probably shrink in size which is perfectly normal.
 Do not be alarmed if you notice a heavy slime or discharge being released as this is normal as well.

 Next, we are going to wrap the rubber band around the piece of rubble rock or coral mount.
 Be careful not to wrap it too tight or this can harm the coral, you want the rubber band just tight enough to hold the coral in place without penetrating the flesh.
-Then, slip the frag under the rubber band and place back into the container.
+Then, slip the frag under the rubber band and place it back into the container.

 You will probably want to discard the water in your container and rinse the frag one more time with tank water before placing back into an aquarium.